 Is it even possible for you to not act?
 Or do nothing?
 If you can truly “do” nothing, you’re already zen.
 The action has to happen through the mind-body organism.
 Even when you don’t make a choice – it’s a doing.
 You simply cannot “not” execute an action.

 The psychophysical organism is designed by nature to execute actions.
-For example, if you say that I will not give an exam because the outcome is predetermined, it is your assumption that you know the cosmic law.
+For example, if you say that you will not take an exam because the outcome is predetermined, it is your assumption that you know the cosmic law.
 It is doership under the pretext that “You know.”

 Whatever you do or don’t do, the outcome is not in your control.
 But that should not be an excuse to not act or not make a decision.
 If you think you need to make a decision, do it.
 If you think you need to evaluate and then decide, do that.